Wednesday, June 01, 2022

 Aunt Bernice said she wanted me to drive her car to Binswanger and pick up a piece of glass, a tabletop for a client.
 Then she handed me the keys to her station wagon.

 At the time, I had little driving experience and to the best of my recollection hitched rides to work, mostly with my sister Lucy and brother-in-law John with whom I lived.
 Also, in that tender orphan phase of my life, my self-esteem had lost its steam and every ant hill looked like a mountain to climb.
-In my mind, I equated this simple task to driving to the airport, boarding a jet plane, flying to France and picking up a roll of lace.
+In my mind, I equated this simple task to driving to the airport, boarding a jet plane, and flying to France to pick up a roll of lace.

 My introverted demeanor forbade any expression of reluctance to carry out the task she gently conveyed to me.
 Those were the days of yes, sir and yes, ma'am, and I would never have revealed my fear or hesitation, even to my gracious and kindly aunt.
 So I took the keys, sat my ninety-five pound self in her great big tank of a station wagon and pulled onto Spring Garden Street, simultaneously feeling a little bit important for being sent on a mission and a whole lot terrified of wrecking my aunt's car.